schaazzz/chrome_todo/_posts/2015-06-02-styling-with-css.md

 </body>
 {% endhighlight %}

-Before we start, I should confess that I kinda-sorta suck at CSS and will probably never ever be comfortable with it.
+Before we start, I should confess that I kinda-sorta suck at CSS and will probably never ever be comfortable with it since I'm not a UI designer and there are lots of fantastic CSS UI kits available on the [internet](http://lmgtfy.com/?q=free+css+ui+kit).
+But that shouldn't stop us from experimenting with some basic UI design :wink:.
 Now that that's out in the open, let's get cracking with some CSS.